Choosing the best tooth count on front gear

 I didn’t have the tools to pull the old cranks on the bike but a friend had them and helped me get them off.

 I followed the assembly instructions on the manufactures website as well as another YouTube video.
 Between the two it was very easy to complete the installation.
 While the videos suggested it should only take a couple of hours for me it took most of a day to complete because I wanted to make sure I did it correctly.
 The only problem I had was not tightening the 8 mm crank bolts enough.
 The video warned you to not over tighten the bolts lest you strip them.
-On my first ride the left peddle fell off about 10 miles into the ride.
+On my first ride the left pedal fell off about 10 miles into the ride.

 I had not installed the optional shift sensor before my first ride, but I was glad I bought it.
 I can see how it will protect my chain and gears.
 It has now also been installed.
 The instructions say you need to split the chain.
 If you don’t have a front derailleur or if you don’t plan to use the old derailleur then you don’t need to split the chain.
 I am not comfortable adjusting the gear alignment, but to install the shift sensor you need to remove the cable.
 I had my friend adjust the gears when done.
 All in all I’m very pleased with the installation.
-I found I can out peddle the motor on the first 7 out of 9 assist levels but on 8 and 9 I’m just spinning the peddles while the motor does most of the work.
+I found I can out pedal the motor on the first 7 out of 9 assist levels but on 8 and 9 I’m just spinning the pedals while the motor does most of the work.
 That is why I think I will install a larger front sprocket.

 Attachments